 All of Dr. Kao’s patients have the option to stay at an aftercare facility.
 Serenity is a post-surgical aftercare facility situated just across the street from Dr. Kao’s surgical facility and located in a federally and state-licensed health care center.

 Most patients can return to work within two weeks of their procedure.
 You can resume strenuous physical activities, including your normal exercise routine, after three to four weeks, but only after clearance from Dr. Kao.
 By this time, most major swelling should have subsided.
-Minor swelling may last up to a year and may slightly affect the overall appearance of your nose.
+Minor swelling can last for up to a year and may slightly affect the overall appearance of your nose.

 You are likely to experience some discomfort during your initial recovery period that can be controlled using an oral pain medication.